International Student Advisor

 - Financial Support – Please follow instructions.
 You must submit the following documents to show financial support.
 Complete the printable financial forms as described in the instructions:

-- Instructions for Processing I-20 Form - please
+- Instructions for Processing I-20 Form – please read this document.

 Official, certified, and complete academic records must be mailed to: